tudocomp/tudocomp/docs/Documentation.md

 ## Template Options

-Normal runtime options as discussed above are useful, but they have one aspect that makes them not universally applicable:
+The runtime options as discussed above are useful, but they have one aspect that makes them not universally applicable:
 Their value is determined at runtime.

-This is often fine, but there are scenarios where this can hamper performance for one simple reason: If the value is only know at runtime, the compiler can not make optimization decisions based on its value at compiletime.
+This is often fine, but there are scenarios where this can hamper performance for one simple reason: If the value is only know at runtime, the compiler can not make optimization decisions based on its value at compile time.

-In the context of the framework, this issue can mostly be encountered if your algorithm starts to have different sub algorithms, like for example different binary encoding schemes, or different algorithms for finding redundancy in the input text.
+In the context of the framework, this issue can mostly be encountered if your algorithm can choose different sub algorithms, like encoders, or algorithms pre-processing in the input text.

 Lets look at an example of what the actual performance problem can be in that case:

-Say in your compressor you produce some kind of compression data in a loop, and then process and encode it with an sub algorithm that is selected by an runtime option.
+Imagine that your produces some data in a loop.
+You want to pass this data on-the-fly to a sub algorithm that processes and encodes it.
+Since you can choose different sub algorithms you have a runtime option that selects a specific sub algorithm.
-The code would look somewhat like this:
+In this case, the code would look somewhat like this:

 ~~~ { .cpp }
 class SubAlgorithmInterface {